To try out DMX you have 2 possibilities: one is easy and immediate, the other is easy:

-For more information visit our detailed guide to the user interface in the DMX User Guide.
+For more information visit our detailed guide to the user interface.

 DMX comes with some predefined topic types that you saw in the topic type menu of the Search/Create dialog:

-Now there are also some predefined association types.
-One of those association types is called “Organizational Involvement” and it describes the role a Person can have in an Organization.
+There are also some predefined association types.
+One of those association types is called “Organizational Involvement” and it describes the role a person can have in an organization.

-So let’s specify the persons role in that organization through creating another association.
-We grab the little dot above “Cathy Jones” and drag & drop the line on “Organization No. 1”.
-The in-map details show up again and indeed, DMX automatically created an association of type “Organizational Involvement”.
+To specify the person’s role in the organization, create an association from “Cathy Jones” to the “Organization No. 1”.
+The in-map details show up again.
+DMX automatically created an association of type “Organizational Involvement”.

 The detail panel opens again and displays a form.
 You can now select an “Organizational Role” from a predefined set of possible values, e.g. “Member”.